yegor256/blog/_drafts/wring.md

 open source, you can see how that class actually works:
 [`AgGithub`](https://github.com/yegor256/wring/blob/0.8.5/src/main/java/io/wring/agents/github/AgGithub.java).

-Property `token` must be set to the personal authentication token that I should create first, in GitHub.
+Property `token` must be set to the [personal access token](https://github.com/settings/tokens/new) that I should create first, in GitHub.
 The server will connect to GitHub on my behalf and under my credentials:

 {% figure /images/2016/03/wring-2.png 600 %}